hablapps/pairstrading/PostPairsTrading.md

 ![Spreads](https://github.com/hablapps/pairstrading/blob/5-Post/Spreads.gif?raw=true)

-## Two steps forward, one step back.
+## Two steps forward, one step back

 Before proceeding to plot the NASDAQ100-SP500 spreads, we need to first plan our algorithm.
 In this post, we intend to create **a real time scenario** for Pairs Trading, so careful planning is essential for our sake.